XargonWan/Qbert/README.md

 # Qbert

+## NOTICE
+Something is broken atm, Qbert is not creating a correct overlay so basically the software is not working as intended.

 [![GitHub license](https://img.shields.io/github/license/XargonWan/Qbert)](https://github.com/XargonWan/Qbert/blob/main/LICENSE) [![GitHub issues](https://img.shields.io/github/issues/XargonWan/Qbert)](https://github.com/XargonWan/Qbert/issues)

 Qbert generates a root overlay where you can install whatever software you need without messing your filesystem.